 Johannesburg is all those things big cities are: Busy, big, mad, bad, mixed and moneyed.
 If not moneyed then on the constant overhaul and remix of the hustle and grind.
-When I was back I stayed in the Vodacom building, or Ponte as locals know it.
+I stayed for a while in the Vodacom Building, or Ponte as locals know it.
 Ponte Tower is at the edge of Hillbrow.
 Yes, Hillbrow: suburb of sin as international news agencies would have you believe.
-Regularly, it’s just a neighborhood where families stay.
+In truth, it’s just a neighborhood where regular families stay.
 There’s good food, fresh fruit and everything else you can buy on the street.
 It’s close to the main arterials of taxi routes and has Joubert Park and the Johannesburg Art Gallery (free entry) at its edge.
 In short, people are living here.
 They are not thugs, they are not thieves (okay maybe a few), most are simply trying to get their kids to school and themselves to work and are the people of that great city, Johannesburg.

 Don’t get me wrong, it’s hard not to get excited about change in Johannesburg’s CBD, to laud the opening up of a space in which to stake a claim in the burgeoning new turn this city will take.
 But for Dr. Ella Manga to say, “For me Maboneng really represents the future of South Africa.
 It’s how we all want to live.
 It’s the way we should be living” in the context of what I’d just seen in this documentary made me balk.
 Not because I don’t want to live in the centre of town and be a part of everything that Joburg has to offer but because of the way this intersection between the individual and the city is presented by the Maboneng ‘regeneration project’ (gentrification is too suitable and honest a word).